znes/renpass/README.md

           |-- datapackage.json

 Elements
 --------

 We recommend using one tabular data resource (i.e. one csv-file) for each type you want to model.
-The fields (i.e. columnnames) match the attribute names specified in the description of the facade classes.
+The fields (i.e. column names) match the attribute names specified in the description of the facade classes.

 Example for **Demand**: